griffithlab/rnabio.org/_posts/0008-04-01-DE_analysis.md

 There are a few different ways to go about identifying what those clusters are.
 We can start by trying to use the `DimPlot` plotting function from before along with the `FeaturePlot` function.
 Separating plots by the `+` symbol allows us to plot multiple plots side-by-side.

-**TODO UPDATE GROUP.BY ARGUMENT BASED ON WHAT THE CELLTYPE COLUMN IS CALLED**
 ```R
 DimPlot(merged, group.by = 'seurat_clusters_res0.8', label = TRUE) +
 FeaturePlot(merged, features = 'Epcam') +